dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

 By [Safia Abdalla](https://safia.rocks) and [Luke Latham](https://github.com/guardrex)

 Blazor WebAssembly app startup performance can be improved by loading assets at runtime when the assets are required, which is called *lazy loading*.
 For example, assemblies that are only used to render a single component can be set up to load only if the user navigates to that component.
-After loading, the assemblies are cached client-side and don't require reloading while the app is running.
+After loading, the assemblies are cached client-side and are available for all future navigations.

 Blazor's lazy loading feature allows you to mark certain app assemblies as lazy-loadable then load them during runtime when the user navigates to a particular route.
 The feature consists of changes to the project file and changes to the application's router.